crimsonyash9012/EasyCrypto/README.md

-# 📈 Crypto Tracker App
+# 📈 EasyCrypto - Your Safe Crypto Wallet

 A simple yet powerful Crypto Tracker App built with Jetpack Compose that fetches real-time cryptocurrency data from the CoinCap API and displays it in a user-friendly UI.
 The app follows clean architecture principles and uses Koin for dependency injection.
 The app is built with the help of the course **The Best Practice Guide to Android Architecture**.